CommandPost/FCPCafe/docs/_includes/latenite/explore-latenites-tools.md

 Chris helped Vigneswaran Rajkumar right throughout the Marker Data development process from the initial idea through to release, and threw together [ShareDestinationKit](https://github.com/latenitefilms/ShareDestinationKit) to help get Custom Share Destinations working.

-You can learn more about Marker Data [here](https://markerdata.theacharya.co).
+You can learn more [about Marker Data](https://markerdata.theacharya.co).

 ---